-Texas Rule of Civil Procedure 176 addresses subpoenas in district and county courts, and Texas Rule of Civil Procedure 500.8 addresses subpoenas in justice courts.
+Texas Rules of Civil Procedure Rule 176 addresses subpoenas in district and county courts, and Texas Rules of Civil Procedure Rule 500.8 addresses subpoenas in justice courts.

-Texas Rules of Civil Procedure, Rules 192 through 193, 199, 200, and 205 discuss how subpoenas can be used in discovery in district and county court proceedings.
+Texas Rules of Civil Procedure, Rules 192, 193, 199, 200, and 205 discuss how subpoenas can be used in discovery in district and county court proceedings.
 Read more about discovery here.
 Speak to a lawyer if you have questions about the discovery process.

 Texas Civil Practice and Remedies Code Sections 22.001 and 22.002 addresses the witness fee and who may be subpoenaed in a case.

-Are subpoenas the only way I can obtain documents?
+Are subpoenas the only way I can obtain documents from a nonparty?